Nature inclusive design at Hollandse Kust Zuid

 - Enhance biodiversity and evaluate benefits of Nature Inclusive Design (NID) measures

-- 2021–present
+- 2021–ongoing

 At the Hollandse Kust Zuid (HKZ) offshore wind farm in the Netherlands, Vattenfall has implemented measures to enhance biodiversity as part of its permit obligations.

-Each foundation has water replenishment holes to allow marine life to move freely in and out of the foundation, and large rocks were added to the scour protection at nine locations to increase habitat complexity.
+Each foundation has water replenishment holes to allow marine life to move freely in and out of the hollow foundation, and large rocks were added to the scour protection at nine locations to increase habitat complexity.

 More about biodiversity